How to Save on Monthly Bills as Prices Keep Rising

-With prices on nearly everything going up, our I-Team’s found some ways to help you save money on four of your most common monthly bills.
+With prices on nearly everything going up, our I-Team found some ways to help you save money on four of your most common monthly bills.

 The first tip is probably the easiest: unplug gadgets and appliances you’re not using.